hashicorp/terraform-google-vault/examples/vault-cluster-authentication-iam/README.md

-When you create a Role in Vault, you define the Policies that are attached to that Role, how principals who assume that Role will authenticate and other parameters related to the authentication of that role such as when does the token issued by a successful attempt will expire.
+When you create a Role in Vault, you define the Policies that are attached to that Role, how principals who assume that Role will authenticate and other parameters related to the authentication of that role such as when will a token issued by a successful attempt expire.
 When your Role uses the IAM GCP Auth method, you also specify which Service Accounts are bound this role and allowed to authenticate.